farmOS/farmOS.org/src/content/community/monthly-call.md

 shows that, along with the actual UTC times for each call.
 UTC is for most purposes the same as GMT.

-Use [this calendar file][2021-farmOS-monthly-call-ical] or view the schedule below.

 ### 2021 Schedule

 January 13th @ 2pm EST / 7pm UTC